duangle/scopes/doc/dataformat.rst

 Purists and Scheme enthusiasts may however prefer to work with braced lists almost exclusively.

-Therefore Bangra's reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.
+Therefore Scopes' reference documentation describes all available symbols in braced notation, while code examples make ample use of naked notation.

 Brace Styles
 ------------

-In addition to regular curvy braces ``()``, BEAT parses curly ``{}`` and square ``[]`` brace styles.
-They are merely meant for providing variety for writing BEAT based formats, and are expanded to simple lists during parsing.
+In addition to regular curvy braces ``()``, SLN parses curly ``{}`` and square ``[]`` brace styles.
+They are merely meant for providing variety for writing SLN based formats, and are expanded to simple lists during parsing.
 Some examples::

     [a b c d]